 Information sharing requires all flock/herd information, including inventories, test results, documents related to purchases and sales of animals or embryos, deaths, to be available to the owner, the CFIA, the status assessor, the regional administrator and the accredited veterinarian.
 The owner must also agree to allow publication of the status of the flock/herd under the program.

-The program includes six levels, from the entry level (level E) to the highest level (certified).
-A minimum of five years (one year each at level E, D, C, B, A) is necessary for an enrolled flock/herd to reach the certified level in pathway 1.
+A minimum of five years (one year each at level E, D, C, B, A) is necessary for an enrolled flock/herd to reach the certified level.
 Once a flock/herd has reached the certified level, it maintains this level provided that the applicable requirements continue to be met.
+All requirements in section 4 and the previous sections must be met.

 The status category is effective from the date when the flock/herd is accepted within the program, and the anniversary quarter for subsequent years is the quarter in which the acceptance date falls (Jan.
 1-March 31; April 1-June 30; July 1-Sept.
 30; Oct.
 1-Dec.
 31).

-A brain sample from all sheep or goats over 12 months of age that die or are humanely destroyed on the farm (deadstock) must be submitted for scrapie testing by a CFIA-approved laboratory.
+A brain and retropharyngeal lymph node sample from all sheep or goats over 12 months of age owned by the producer that die or are humanely destroyed, other than those sent for routine slaughter, must be submitted for scrapie testing by a CFIA-approved laboratory.

-One-hundred per cent of animals older than 12 months that die or are humanely destroyed on the farm are to be submitted for scrapie testing.
+One-hundred per cent of animals older than 12 months owned by the producer that die or are humanely destroyed, other than those sent for routine slaughter, are to be submitted for scrapie testing.
 Animals that are unavailable for testing beyond the automatic exemptions detailed in these standards will be considered as per policy detailed by the status assessor.
 A program participant who does not agree with the decision of the status assessor may appeal the decision.

 Introduction of female animals or embryos from the following sources, with a supporting zoosanitary health certificate, will have no impact on the certification level: